Introduction

 Frequently Asked Questions

-• It is a non-surgical, cell-free collagen injection that may add a protective, cushioning layer over worn joint surfaces, without foreign cells or drugs.
-It is not a cure.
+- It is a cell-free collagen injection that may add a protective, cushioning layer over worn joint surfaces, without foreign cells or drugs.
+It is minimally invasive and does not require a general anaesthetic or theatre stay.
+It is not a cure, and responses vary between individuals.

-• Clinical experience suggests a reassuring safety profile, as it is well tolerated by the body.
+- Clinical experience suggests a reassuring safety profile, as it is well tolerated by the body.
 Responses vary and benefits cannot be guaranteed.
+A specialist assessment helps identify whether it is appropriate for your joint and level of wear.

 Where to go from here